openstack-infra/nodepool/doc/source/configuration.rst

 and `private-key` values default to the values indicated.
 Nodepool expects that user to exist after running the script indicated by `setup`.

+The `subnode` key is used to configure multi-node support.
+If a `subnode` key is supplied to an image, it indicates that the specified number of additional nodes of the same image type should be created and associated with each node for that image.
+Only one node from each such group will be added to the target, the subnodes are expected to communicate directly with each other.
+In the example above, for each Quantal node added to the target system, two additional nodes will be created and associated with it.

 targets
 -------